 The same happens when you cook with copper pots and pans, your food is able to absorb some of the natural copper that is present within the metal.

 Can too much copper be harmful?
 Yes, it can be.
-Copper is toxic in large amounts, so it’s important to stick somewhat close to the recommended amount.
-Too high of levels can lead to acute and temporary copper poisoning which can cause nausea, vomiting, diarrhea and even kidney damage or anemia.
+Copper is toxic in large amounts, so it’s important to stick somewhat close to the RDA.
+Too high of levels can lead to acute and temporary copper poisoning.
+Copper toxicity symptoms can include nausea, vomiting, diarrhea, and even kidney damage or anemia.

-It is known that an overload or deficiency of copper is associated with two genetic diseases called Wilson disease (WD) and Menkes disease.
+It is known that an overload or deficiency of copper is associated with two inherited, genetic diseases called Wilson disease and Menkes disease.
 See your doctor if you or your child show any signs of Menkes or Wilson disease.

 Get FREE Access!